 A 1969 advertisement says Raspberry is an available color.
 In the brochures, California Rosé first appears in 1973.
 It is still unclear whether this is two names for the same color or two colors that appeared sequentially or perhaps even concurrently.
 There is a discernible difference between the two, although it can be difficult to distinguish them unless they are both in hand.

-Those same pipe shop catalogs named Melon as an available color, but a very similar color is shown in one of the brochures as Coral.
+Three pipe shop catalogs offer Melon as an available color, but a very similar color is shown in one of the brochures as Coral.
 The current thinking is that again we have two names for the same color.
 Giving the Venturi brochure precedence, I am calling the color Coral.
 By whatever name, this color is extremely rare.
 It may be difficult to distinguish between the older Federal Gold, Burnt Orange and Coral if an example of each is not in hand.

 The only reference in the literature to Imported Briar pipes with pyrolytic graphite bowl liners is in a 1969 Iwan Reis catalog.
 Although it offers sandblasted models too, so far these have been found only in the pipe - MADE IN ENGLAND line.
 There are no references to Rare Wood pipes with bowl liners but we have examples and prototype designs.
 The kind folks at Venturi and Super-Temp have confirmed that they did indeed make and sell Rare Woods and Real Briar the pipe for a time.

 The multicolored "California Style" pipes were marketed at first as having three patterns: Big Sur, Malibu, and San Francisco.
 However, while some pipes can be categorized, each pipe is truly unique and most do not follow that plan.
 An irony in collecting these is that they were so unique that quite a few were sold to folks who put them aside un-smoked in original packaging expecting them to appreciate in value.
 As a result, they are still quite available yet sell for a premium to other, more rare colors!